1. Lightweight, easily washed fabric (1/2 metre will make 5 pairs)

 The tail hole is approx 3 cm in diameter.

 The distance between the press studs is half the waist measurement.
-Allow 2 -3 cms either side
+Allow 2 -3 cms on either side

 of the press studs for overlap.
 Also so press studs can be moved for a growing cat.